-How would you feel if you were there waiting for your train to take you to work on a beautiful day, when the lady waiting next to you made that step onto the platform as the train approached?
+How would you feel if you were there waiting for your train to take you to work on a beautiful day, when the lady waiting next to you made that final step just as the train was approaching?

 How would you feel?